dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_statuses.md

 ## Assigning responses to statuses

-Once you have the statuses in your project configured, you can set the status of each individual response.
-You can assign a status to a response from the "Responses" table by checking the box next to a response and clicking the "Status" dropdown above the table.
+Once you have added statuses to your project, you can set the status of any individual response.
+Assign a status to a response from the "Responses" table by checking the box next to a response and clicking the "Status" dropdown above the table.

 ![assign status](../images/screenshot_assign_status1.png)

-You can also assign a response from an individual response page by clicking on the "Status" dropdown at the top of the right-hand sidebar.
+You can also assign a response from an individual response page by clicking on the "Status" dropdown in the sidebar on the right-hand side of the page.

 ![assign status](../images/screenshot_assign_status2.png)